Movie Quotes...

 HUDSON:

 I am ready, man.
-Ready to get
+Ready to get it on.

-ultimate badass...state of the
+I am the ultimate badass...state of the badass art.

-badass art.
-You do not want to
+You do not want to fuck with me.

-worry.
-Me and my squad of
+Hey, Ripley, don't worry.
+Me and my squad of ultimate badasses will protect you.

 Check-it-out...

-He slaps the SERVO-CANNON controls in the GUN BAY above them.
+[He slaps the SERVO-CANNON controls in the GUN BAY above them.]

 HUDSON:

-particle-beam phalanx.
+Independently targeting particle-beam phalanx.
 VWAP!

 Fry half a city with this puppy.